 The only shining light during this time was my brother Callam.
 He moved in with us for couple of months, and helped out with the build.
 His help was invaluable and we will be forever grateful for his time in helping us out.
 Even with his help, this period of work resulted in some major sacrifices….

 Every cent that we made was getting tipped into our project.
-We could easily have been spending this money on winery dinners and holidays to Bali.
+We could have easily been spending this money on winery dinners and holidays to Bali.
 But we know that if we are to make genuine long-term change, we needed to finish what we started.
 We saw it all as an investment into a future holiday from our old lifestyles.
 A permanent holiday that was more aligned with what we valued in life.

 We saw it all as an investment into a future holiday from our old lifestyles.
 A permanent holiday that was more aligned with what we valued in life.